Kanellaman/Voting-System/Readme.md

 ## Purpose
 The purpose of this assignment is to familiarize you with system programming in a Unix environment.
 It involves threading and network communication, specifically implementing a multithreaded server and a client application.

-## Problem 1: Multi-threaded network server (50 points)
+## Problem 1: Multi-threaded network server
 The server application, poller, runs a pre-election poll.
 It accepts connections from clients, receives votes, and stores them in log and stats files.

-## Problem 2: Batch client for testing purposes (30 points)
+## Problem 2: Batch client for testing purposes
 The client application, pollSwayer, reads voter names and votes from an input file and sends them to the server for recording.

-## Problem 3: Bash scripts (20 points)
+## Problem 3: Bash scripts
 Bash scripts are provided to assist in debugging the program and generating input files.
 These scripts include create_input.sh, tallyVotes.sh, and processLogFile.sh.

-For more details on each problem and the implementation, please refer to the comments in the code files.
+For more details on each problem and the implementation, please refer to the comments in the code files or send me a message.